scouten/ericscouten.travel/content/2023/06-20+summer-break/06-reno-come-hail-or-high-water/index.md

 bounds = {sw = [39.510, -119.798], ne = [41.115, -111.870]}
 cover = "es-4543-026"
 cover_cdn_key = "img/v1/2023/06/es-4543-026"
+cover_alt = "A broad high-desert basin near Winnemucca, Nevada, with green and golden grasses and silvery sagebrush in the foreground giving way to a large isolated mountain rising from the flat valley under a wide blue sky filled with puffy cumulus and wispy cirrus clouds."
 +++

 Our time in Salt Lake City has come to an end and we're making our home by way of the California coast.